AWFA-WFR Bridge Course

 - Students must be at least 16 years of age.
 All minors must be accompanied by an adult.

-- Students must have a valid Advanced Wilderness First Aid and CPR Certification to take this course.
+- Students must have a valid Advanced Wilderness First Aid to take this course.